daniel5151/ANESE/README.md

 Building on Windows has been tested with VS 2017 using MSVC.

-**NOTE:** make sure to build ANESE in _release_ configuration, since without the compiler optimizations, it's bloody slow.
-This is because I wrote the code to be clean and neat, without worrying about performance.
+**NOTE: make sure to build ANESE in _release_ configuration!**
+Without some (aggressive) compiler optimizations, ANESE is bloody slow.
+The code looks good (imo), but only at the expense of performance.

 ## Running

-Just open `anese`, and a file select dialog should prompt you for a rom file.

-Alternatively, it can be called from the shell using standard `anese [rom.nes]` syntax.
+ANESE can run from the shell using `anese [rom.nes]` syntax.

+If no ROM is provided, a simple dialog window pops-up prompting the user to select a valid NES rom.

 For a full list of switches, run `anese -h`

-**Windows Users:** make sure the executable can find SDL2.dll.
+**Windows Users:** make sure the executable can find `SDL2.dll`!

 ## Controls

-Currently hardcoded to the following:
+Currently hard-coded to the following:

 Button | Key         | Controller
 -------|-------------|------------